emrecicekyurt/ObjectDetectionAI/README.md

 # ObjectDetectionAI
-Real time face, smile and eye detection are done by using Haar Cascade classification.
+Real time face, smile, car and eye detection are done by using Haar Cascade classification.

 ## Face Detector
 OpenCV and Haar Cascade Classification are used to detect faces.
 It is the most simple way of detecting a face via artificial intelligence.
 You may also train your own data with